 When you live in a strata or condominium corporation, a portion of your monthly fees goes towards paying for annual insurance premiums.
 Insurance policies are valid for a one-year period and the adequacy of the insurance coverage must be reviewed annually.
 The board must also report on the insurance coverage at each annual general meeting.
 The strata or condo’s property insurance is intended to cover the structures, common property, landscaping and original standard unit finishes.

-In BC, Alberta, and Ontario it is not a requirement to carry your own personal homeowner’s insurance, only a recommendation.
+In BC, Alberta, Manitoba, and Ontario it is not a requirement to carry your own personal homeowner’s insurance, only a recommendation.
 Some corporations may write into their bylaws that owners must carry personal insurance to cover things like high deductibles.
 Homeowner’s insurance would typically cover your personal, moveable assets and any improvements made to your unit.
 It is advisable to review your condo’s insurance policy with your insurance broker to determine if additional coverage is required to help protect yourself.

 Derek Wubbs, one of the unit owners from the Chilliwack apartment complex, believed that he had sufficient coverage through the strata’s insurance and did not have personal home insurance for his few valuable possessions: